globerhofer/HIPAA-policies/source/sections/11-incident_response_policy.md

 * Workforce training, education, and awareness on information security incidents and required responses; and
 * Facilitation of clear communication of information security incidents with internal, as well as external, stakeholders

+*Note:* These policies were adapted from work by the [HIPAA Collaborative of Wisconsin Security Networking Group](http://hipaacow.org/wp-content/uploads/2015/02/HCR-Security-Incident-Response-FINAL-12.18.14.doc).
+Refer to the linked document for additional copyright information.

 ## 11.1 Applicable Standards

 ### 11.1.1 Applicable Standards from the HITRUST Common Security Framework